SAT / ACT Prep Online Guides and Tips

 PSAT Section Scores to Percentiles

-As described above, you'll get two section scores on the PSAT: one for Math and one for Evidence-Based Reading and Writing.
+As described above, you'll get two section scores on the PSAT: one for Math and one for Reading and Writing.
 Each score is between 160 and 760.
 Just like in the chart above, you can use the following chart to find your percentiles or to find out what scores you need to achieve your target percentile on a particular PSAT section.

 In addition to helping you prep and interpret your PSAT scores, whether on practice tests or the real thing, percentiles can be helpful for estimating your chances of getting National Merit distinction.
 We'll talk more about why this matters in a moment.

-Section Score EBRW Percentile Math Percentile
+Section Score Reading and Writing Percentile Math Percentile

 760 99+ 99+